Loiano

 Loiano (Lujèn /egl/; Lujàn) is a town and comune of Metropolitan City of Bologna in the Emilia-Romagna region of Italy in the Tusco-Emilian Apennines at 714 m above sea level.
 Highway SS 65 connects it to Bologna, 35 km to the north, and Florence, 73 km to the south.

-It is the site of the astronomical observatory of the University of Bologna, named after the astronomer Giovanni Domenico Cassini.
+It is the site of an observatory affiliated with the Observatory of Bologna at the University of Bologna, named after the astronomer Giovanni Domenico Cassini.

 At Val Sicura, within the territory of the commune, a shooting range founded in 1889 remains active.